zlangbert/ha-daikinone/README.md

 ## Features

-* Climate entities for each thermostat
+* Controllable climate entities for each thermostat
+* Intelligent handling of thermostat updates for ultra-fast response times
 * Sensors for status, temperatures, airflow, demand, etc. for all connected equipment

 ## Todo